biadelmiro/UDACITY_intro_to_javascript_course/README.md

 This is going to get pretty annoying pretty fast.
 Eventually, you’ll learn about other ways to run JavaScript files.
 But for now we recommend using a text editor like Atom or Sublime Text and then pasting your code in the console once you’re ready to test it.

 ### Developer Tools on Different Browsers
 Every modern web browser includes its own set of developer tools.
+They can be separated into two categories; independent and dependent browsers.
+Independent browsers can be used regardless of operating system and dependent browsers depend on which operating system you use, which are predominantly Mac or Windows.
+Here is a list of the most used independent and dependent web browsers used by developers:

+#### Independent Web Browsers
+- Google Chrome
+- Mozilla
+- Opera

+#### Dependent Web Browsers
+##### Mac
+- Safari

+##### Windows
+- Internet Explorer
+- Microsoft Edge

 Below is a guide to the various web browsers and their respective developer tools.

 Instructions
 - [Google Chrome](#google-chrome)